Lartsch/FediAct/README.md

 - Customizable

 **Supported browsers**:
-- All up-to-date Chromium browsers, including Kiwi browser on Android
+- All up-to-date Chromium browsers, including Kiwi and Yandex browsers on Android
-- Up-to-date Firefox (v107+), including Firefox Nightly on Android
+- Up-to-date Firefox (v107+), including Firefox Nightly on Android, Orion on iOS

 **Important notes**:
 - All data is processed locally only